 Make sure you sign up for The Library — it’s the space on my Facebook page where I keep all my writer’s tools and resources.

 My name is Jennifer Jones, and I’m an experienced writing coach and editor.
-If you have any questions, please use my contact form to get in touch.
+If you have any questions or want more information about working with me, please use this form to get in touch:

 I have a PhD in English Literature from the University of California at Davis (UCD).
 During my PhD, I was trained to teach writing and research.
 I taught university level writing and research for more than 12 years at US and UK universities: UCD, Canterbury Christ Church University, and the University of Portsmouth.

 I’m also a published author.
 My most recently published article is called ‘Boxes, Bottles, and Death: Collecting and Medical Reform in The Mill on the Floss‘.
 Since leaving academia and starting my own businesses (I also run the Writer’s Agency), I’ve started writing for a wider audience.
-I’m in the process of writing a book on how to write your expert book, which I’ll self-publish later this year.
+My book There’s a Book in Every Expert (that’s you): How to write your credibility building book in six months will be out in May 2020.
 I’m also putting together sample chapters and a proposal for a book on how the Victorians responded to the introduction of anaesthesia to send to literary agents by early next year.
 This book will be for a general audience; if you like Victorians Undone: Tales of the Flesh in the Age of Decorum by Kathryn Hughes or The Butchering Art: Joseph Lister’s Quest to Transform the Grisly World of Victorian Medicine by Lindsey Fitzharris, you’ll like the book I’m writing.

 In addition to this, I’m an experienced editor and proofreader.
 I’ve edited all sorts of text from academic articles on the DNA of a particular kind of tree in China to website copy (not quite A to Z, but close!).
 You’ll find testimonials for my editing work here.